-2. It is recommended that the members of the Committee note the reviewed Statement of Policy - Gambling Act 2005 with a view to it being adopted by full Council.
+2. It is recommended that the members of the Committee note the reviewed Statement of Policy - Gambling Act 2005 with a view to recommending to Cabinet that it should be adopted by full Council.

 WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER?